Hickory Point Student Handbook

 - Helmets are highly recommended.

-- Bicycles are to be parked in and locked to the rack with a secure cable and lock in the assigned area as soon as students arrive at school.
+- Bicycles are to be parked in, locked to the rack with a secure cable, and lock in the assigned area as soon as students arrive at school.

-- A student is to ride his or her own bicycle.
+- A student is to ride their bicycle.

-- The bicycle area is off limits at all times except when students are parking or leaving with their bicycles.
+- The bicycle area is off-limits except when students park or leave with their bicycles.

 - Students are to obey all traffic signs and signals.